 La Isabella was soon abandoned due to the problems and was already completely uninhabited in 1500.
 It was only rediscovered on the occasion of the four hundredth anniversary of the discovery of America under bushes and rocks.
 Excavations were carried out after the Second World War, but they caused more destruction than they contributed to the preservation of the ruins.
 The undergrowth was cleared without regard to the underlying ruins.
 Many of the remaining structures were damaged or destroyed.
 Only between 1989 and 1999 did archaeologists from the Florida Museum of Natural History, under the direction of Kathleen Deagan and José M. Cruxent, collaborate with the Dirección Nacional de Parques de la República Dominicana and the Universidad Nacional e Experimental Francisco de Miranda in Venezuela excavate and study La Isabela.

 The importance of the ruins and the ships is nevertheless obvious, whether for research or for tourism.
-It remains to be seen whether a real scientific study of the site will finally be carried out and invested in its preservation, or whether renewed amateurish attempts to affect the site could further jeopardize it.
+It remains to be seen whether a real scientific study of the site will finally be carried out and invested in its preservation or whether renewed amateurish attempts to affect the site could further jeopardize it.

 There are proposals to build a dam to prevent the washing out of the coast and the destruction of the house of Columbus.
 However, any diversion of currents in the bay should be extremely carefully examined as it could lead to erosion of the seabed at other locations and thus of the wrecks.
-Would they be washed free and the sediment withdrawn, they could disappear in a very short time.
+If they were washed free and the sediment withdrawn, they could disappear in a very short time.
 Preservation and further investigation are urgently needed.

 U.C.
 Ringuer